-With some exceptions, all these texts are, to the best of my knowledge, freely distributable.
-Please tell me if you find something that should not be distributed.
+All these texts are, to the best of my knowledge, freely distributable.
+Please tell me at mc at this domain if you find something that should not be distributed.

 Authors: C Gottbrath, J Bailin, C Meakin, T Thompson, J.J.
 Charfman